Comprehensions and Generator expressions

 'popitem', 'setdefault', 'update', 'values']

 The general form of the above comprehension is [expr loop condition].
 If you can write the manual implementation, it is easy to derive the comprehension version.
-Put the expression (the argument passed to append() method) first, and then put the loops and conditions in the same order as the manual implementation.
+Put the expression (the argument passed to the append() method) first, and then put the loops and conditions in the same order as the manual implementation.
 With practice, you'll be able to read and write the comprehension versions naturally.

-Here's an example with zip() function:
+Here's an example with the zip() function:

 >>> p = [1, 3, 5]